-Under the Framework, the Firm has a number of policies, procedures, and controls in place to identify, assess, and address operational risks.
-Regular staff training is conducted as well as ongoing audit testing and controls assurance reviews to cover areas assessed as higher risk or of being of particular interest or concern to senior management.
+Under the Framework, the Firm has several policies, procedures, and controls in place to identify, assess, and address operational risks.
+Staff training is conducted as well as audit testing and controls assurance reviews to cover areas assessed as higher risk or of being of particular interest or concern to senior management.